Vyral/base-template/_posts/2018-09-19-4-reasons-to-sell-your-home-this-september.md

 **1. Price your home at market value.** We have more inventory now and buyers aren’t overpaying like they used to.
 Pricing at market value will ensure that you win and get the most possible money for your home.

 **2. Serious buyers are looking now.** In this summer market, we have a lot more buyers, but a lot of those buyers are just lookers.
-Right now, our agents are working with about 15-20 active, pre-qualified buyers at a time that are ready to buy now.
+Right now, our agents are working with about 15-20 active, pre-qualified buyers at a time that are ready to buy.
 When do you want your first offer?
 Let’s make that happen.

 **3. Investors are looking for transactions now.** Many investor buyers, including the ones we are working with, need to buy before the end of the year for tax reasons.&nbsp;